luckynsut/nfl-mock-draft-simulator/LOOM_SCRIPT.md

 # Loom Walkthrough Script

-Hi, I am [Your Name], and this is my NFL Mock Draft Simulator for the Full Stack AI Engineer assignment.
+Hi, I am LUCKY, and this is my NFL Mock Draft Simulator for the Full Stack AI Engineer assignment.

 The assignment asked for a single-page simulator where the user controls one team and AI controls the remaining teams.
 I built this using Next.js, TypeScript, Tailwind, and a server-side API route for the LLM call.